gar2000b/loan-application-service/kubernetes-istio/README.md

 Add default namespace label:
 kubectl label namespace default istio-injection=enabled

-Deploy the apps one at a time (recommend a 10 sec gap once the pods are running):
+Deploy the apps one at a time (recommend a 10 sec gap - basically proceed to next once the pods are running):
 kubectl appy -f loan-application.yaml
 kubectl get all
 kubectl appy -f customer.yaml